-Course assessment is made up of three elements: a Research Design Essay for research methods, a thesis, and online open book examinations.
+Course assessment is made up of six elements: a Research Design Essay for research methods, a thesis, two core course examination papers and two option course papers (either examination or essay).
 These summative assessments measure the extent to which students are able to demonstrate knowledge and understanding of the points outlined above.
 The process and production of the Research Design Essay will assess the students' ability to plan and apply the research techniques they have learned.
-The assessment of the thesis measures the individual student's ability to work independently and with sustained analytical focus on a multi-disciplinary issue related to refugees and forced migration and to bring that research to fruition in the production of an original piece of work based, primarily on secondary sources.
+The assessment of the thesis measures the individual student's ability to work independently and with sustained analytical focus on a multi-disciplinary issue related to refugees and forced migration.

-Formative assessment provides regular feedback on progress through fortnightly student-teaching staff supervision, small group classes on the core courses, comments on students' formative essays, and student exercises and presentations.
-This ongoing feedback allows for comment on individual strengths and weaknesses and allows for identification of any student requiring additional support.
+Formative assessment provides regular feedback on progress.
+This is complemented through feedback provided in supervision meetings and seminars.
+The provision of ongoing feedback allows for comment on individual strengths and weaknesses and allows for identification of any student requiring additional support.